Anselmo L. Figueroa: Biography

 From June 1911 to January 1914, he was imprisoned with Librado Rivera, Ricardo and Enrique Flores Magón at the McNeil Island Corrections Center in Washington.
 In a Los Angeles court, they faced charges of violating US neutrality laws related to acts stemming from the Magonista rebellion of 1911.
 Though MLP forces were defeated in Baja California the year that the men went to prison, MLP uprisings continued through 1914.

 Upon leaving prison in 1914, Figueroa and his associates returned to publishing Regeneración.
 He died on June 14, 1915, after health complications brought about by forced labor in prison.
-Regeneración was published until 1918.
-It was distributed in Mexican communities in the United States and used in literacy lessons there, as books were often scarce.
+Regeneración was distributed in Mexican communities in the United States and used in literacy lessons there, as books were often scarce.
+It was published until 1918.